a2stuff/chip8.system/README.md

 If distributed on a disk with [ProDOS-8 2.4](https://prodos8.com/) and the file is named `BASIS.SYSTEM` then files selected in [Bitsy Bye](https://prodos8.com/bitsy-bye/) will launch with the interpreter automatically.

+> TIP: [Apple II DeskTop](https://a2desktop.com) will use a copy of `BASIS.SYSTEM` in the same directory to launch unknown file types.

 * Press <kbd>Esc</kbd> at any time to return to ProDOS.
 * Press <kbd>9</kbd> and <kbd>0</kbd> to change border colors.
 * Press <kbd>[</kbd> and <kbd>]</kbd> to change background colors.